 Putonghua (普通话pǔ tōng huà) is a common language for communication among the Han and different ethnic groups.
 It uses Beijing phonetics as the basic sound, northern dialects as the basic dialects, and typical modern vernacular writings as the grammatical norms.

-With the previously formed foundation, it is easier to choose the northern dialects and Beijing phonetics as the basis of a new common language, which is Mandarin/Putonghua.
-But Beijing, the capital city of China is not the best place for learning Mandarin Chinese.
+With the previously formed foundation, it is easier to choose the northern dialects and Beijing phonetics as the basis of a new common language, Mandarin/Putonghua.
+But Beijing, the capital city of China, is not the best place for learning Mandarin Chinese.
 Instead of learning Chinese in Beijing, you should learn Chinese in Kunming.

-What’s more, even though Mandarin Chinese is applied nationwide, it is not cited as the “official/national language”.
-The reason why the term “official/national language” was not adopted is to show respect to the other 55 ethnic minority groups and so are their languages.
+What’s more, even though Mandarin Chinese is applied nationwide, it is not cited as the “official/national language.”
+The term “official/national language” was not adopted to respect the other 55 ethnic minority groups.

 – What is the Chinese Language?